-Last Modified Date: March 17, 2017
+Last Modified Date: March 20, 2018

 Employer Costs for Employee Compensation (ECEC) measures the average cost to employers for wages

 includes data from both private industry and state and local government.
 Excluded from private

 industry are the self-employed and farm and private household workers.
 Federal government workers

 government series provide data for the two sectors separately.

-Data for the December 2016 reference period were collected from a probability sample of
+Data for the December 2017 reference period were collected from a probability sample of

 industry establishments and approximately 8,000 occupational observations selected from a sample

 ECEC benchmarking by establishment size and industry

-employment.
-For additional information on benchmarking by industry, see the BLS research paper: “The Weighting Process Used
+For information on benchmarking by establishment size and industry, see The Weighting Process Used

 in the Employer Costs for Employee Compensation Series for the National Compensation Survey, at

 Comparing private and public sector data

 Compensation cost levels in state and local government should not be directly compared with cost

 in work activities and occupational structures.
 Manufacturing and sales, for example, make up a

 large part of private industry work activities but are rare in state and local government.

 the state and local government workforce, compared with one-half of private industry.